CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, highly actionable skill with complete executable code for enabling long-running agent support.
-Its main weaknesses are the duplicated code blocks for two SDK variants (which could be split into separate files) and the lack of explicit validation/verification steps after completing the setup.
-The troubleshooting table is a nice addition that adds practical value.
+Its main weaknesses are the near-duplicate code blocks for two SDK variants that inflate the document length, and the lack of explicit validation/verification steps after completing the setup.
+The troubleshooting table is a nice touch that adds practical value.

 Suggestions

-Consider splitting OpenAI SDK and LangGraph variants into separate referenced files to reduce duplication and improve progressive disclosure.
+Consider extracting the OpenAI SDK and LangGraph variants into separate referenced files to reduce duplication and document length.

 DimensionReasoningScore